Tom Anderson (footballer): Doncaster Rovers

 Speaking in July 2021, manager Richie Wellens confirmed that Anderson and Ro-Shaun Williams would be Doncaster's starting centre-back pairing for the new season, hailing Anderson as the "best centre half in the league".
 He went on to tell his squad to emulate Anderson in his determination to stick to the basics.
-However Anderson missed the second half of the 2021–22 season, with new manager Gary McSheffrey confirming that a plantar fascia injury in his foot kept causing him to break down.
+However, Anderson missed the second half of the 2021–22 season, with new manager Gary McSheffrey confirming that a plantar fascia injury in his foot kept causing him to break down.
 Nevertheless, the club activated an option to extend his expiring contract for a further year as they adjusted to life in League Two following relegation.

 Following the departure of Adam Clayton in January 2023, Anderson was made first-team captain.
+Manager Danny Schofield said that he wanted to build the squad around Anderson, who signed a new two-and-a-half-year contract the following month.
+He made 26 appearances in the 2022–23 campaign.
+In September 2023, Anderson spoke about the mental struggle he suffered over the previous two years as he battled with various injury problems.
+Speaking again two months later, with the club 19th in League Two, he said that he was confident the team would begin to pick up results.
+Manager Grant McCann called him a "tremendous servant to the club" after Anderson made his 200th club appearance.
+He missed eight matches mid-season with a back injury.
+He played 34 league games in the 2023–24 season as Doncaster secured a play-off place.
+He was the only centre-half to score for Rovers in the campaign.

+He was sent off on 28 September 2024 following an off-the-ball incident with Chey Dunkley in a 3–0 defeat at Chesterfield.
+He was suspended for six matches for the incident and fined £3,000 after admitting to using threatening and abusive language to a match official following his dismissal.
+McCann said that the decision was "unfair" and only warranted a yellow card.
+It left Anderson to spend two months on the sidelines as Jay McGrath and Joseph Olowu developed a centre-back partnership.
+He played 29 league games in the 2024–25 season as Doncaster won the League Two title.

+Shrewsbury Town

+On 16 May 2025, Anderson was announced to have signed a two-year contract with Shrewsbury Town, due to start on 1 July.
+The club were looking to rebuild under director of football Micky Moore and manager Michael Appleton following the club's relegeation into League Two.

 Style of play

 The Sheffield Star described Anderson as a "straightforward 'kick it and head it' defender".
 Speaking in March 2017, Burnley manager Sean Dyche praised his mentality, will and desire.